mechanismHQ/ordyswap/README.md

 ### Create an offer

 To create an offer, first find the "Ordinal ID" for the Ordinal you want to buy.
 From an [inscription's page](https://ordinals.com/inscription/a188465951f549724ce1206d31efecacc93716a49dfb21081ac0076f291b1231i0), this is the "Id" property.
-It's in the format `{txid}.{index}`.
+It's in the format `{txid}.{index}`. **Important** if the "output" property doesn't look like the "ID" property (different hash), then pay attention to the "advanced" section at the bottom of this document.

 Next, get an Ordinal "receive" address using the `ord` CLI.
 Or, follow the instructions for using [Sparrow to receive Ordinals](https://gist.github.com/windsok/5b53a1ced6ef3eddbde260337de28980).